Eating Pomegranate During Pregnancy – Is It Safe?

 - Health Benefits of Eating Pomegranate During Pregnancy

 - Can Pregnant Women Drink Pomegranate Juice?

 - How Many Pomegranates Can a Pregnant Woman Eat?

 - Risks Associated With the Consumption of Pomegranate During Pregnancy

 - Tips to Consume Pomegranate Fruit

 During pregnancy, a woman should opt for foods that help her meet her nutritional requirements and satiate her taste buds too.
-If you are expecting a baby, it is important that you eat healthy fruits and veggies.
+If you are expecting a baby, it is important that you eat a lot of healthy fruits and veggies.
 Eating healthy fruits such as pomegranate will offer you various nutrients during pregnancy.
 You can include this fruit in your diet right from the first trimester of pregnancy as the nutrients provided by this fruit will help in the development of your baby.

 Many doctors and nutritionists say that there is nothing wrong with eating pomegranate seeds or drinking pomegranate juice during pregnancy.
 There is no medical proof for the same, but there aren’t any incidents or evidence to show that eating pomegranates during pregnancy can be harmful.
 One should not consume the extracts, but the juice is safe to consume.
 Pomegranate juice has tons of nutrients to offer plus it can satiate your sweet cravings to an extent, meanwhile keeping you hydrated.

 Health Benefits of Eating Pomegranate During Pregnancy

 The various nutrients in pomegranate include vitamins and minerals that are essential for pregnant ladies.
 At the same time, the physical constitution of the fruit also benefits women in various ways.

 1. May Prevent Iron-deficiency Anaemia

 Pomegranate is a good source of Vitamin C. A necessary amount of this vitamin is essential for a pregnant woman as it helps in the synthesis of iron from the food items that are consumed.
 If you eat iron-rich foods or take iron supplements during pregnancy, there will be adequate iron stores in your blood.
 Vitamin C will even help your body absorb iron.
 Enough iron and Vitamin C in your body will lower your risk of iron-deficiency anaemia, which often leads to preterm delivery.

 2. Keeps the Digestive System Healthy